KevinColemanInc/KevinColemanInc.github.io/_posts/2019-03-14-how-to-add-foreign-key-constraints-rails.md

 <img src="/images/yeet_dba-logo.png" alt="logo of the yeet_dba gem" title="logo of the yeet_dba gem" />

-A quick way to add foreign key constraints to your entire rails schema is to use the [yeet_dba](https://github.com/kevincolemaninc/yeet_dba) gem. `yeet_dba` includes rake tasks and generators that scan your entire database searching for columns missing foreign key constraints and indexes.
-If the data is valid, it can add the foreign key index speeding up your joins and where queries or if the data is invalid, it will help you resolve the problem.
+A quick way to add foreign key constraints to your entire rails schema is to use the [yeet_dba](https://github.com/kevincolemaninc/yeet_dba) gem. `yeet_dba` includes rake tasks and generators that scan your entire database searching for columns missing foreign key constraints.
+If the data is valid, it can add the foreign key constraint speeding up your joins and where queries or if the data is invalid, it will help you resolve the problem.

 By adding foreign key constraints to your database you reduce N+1 calls, improve join and where query performance, and prevent unexpected failures with missing associations.